Finite Admixture Models: a Bridge with Stochastic Geometry and Choquet Theory: Growth rates for extremal elements and admixture components

-\begin{remark} It is immediate to see that there is a universal upper bound for the Euclidean distance between two points in a unit simplex: for all $x,y \in \Delta^{J-1}$, $d(x,y) \equiv ||x-y|| \leq 2$.
+\begin{remark} It is immediate to see that there is a universal upper bound for the Euclidean distance between two points in a unit simplex: for all $x,y \in \Delta^{J-1}$, $d_2(x,y) \equiv \|x-y\| \leq 2$, where $\|\cdot\|$ denotes the Euclidean norm.
 This gives us an interesting result: the Hausdorff distance between $K_n$ and $\breve{K}_n$ has a universal upper bound as well.
 Indeed,